ccowmu/whatistheplan.com/STYLE.md

 other coding style preferences follow here.

 ### Line Length
-Pylint will not fail a line unless it is above 100 characters, however we prefer to keep lines shorter than 80 characters where possible.
+Pylint defaults to a maximum line length of 100 characters, however we prefer to keep lines shorter than 80 characters.

 ###Long Argument Lists
 Long argument lists that cause lines to be long can be broken into multiple lines.
 If that is the case we prefer